Another longtime Comey aide leaving FBI

 The FBI confirmed to Fox News that Kortan is retiring.

 It's unclear whether the retirement was long-planned or in any way precipitated by recent events.
-The FBI emphasized he was finishing 33 years of service.
+The FBI said he was finishing 33 years of service.

 After Comey became director in September 2013, Kortan helped facilitate regular on-the-record briefings with beat reporters, a departure from previous directors.